 3. Consider their experience

 When choosing a plan manager, it’s important to consider their experience in the disability sector.
 Look for someone who has experience working with people with disabilities and who understands the NDIS and its processes.
-You may also want to ask for references or speak to other NDIS participants who have used their services.
+You may want to speak to other NDIS participants who have used their services.

 5. Consider their communication style